12.6. Transaction Reassembly and Sending Message

 The standard processing flow is as follows:

-2. Merge Subtransactions: If subtransactions exist, their change lists are merged into the top-level transaction and ordered by LSN.
+- Merge Subtransactions: If subtransactions exist, their change lists merge into the top-level transaction and are ordered by LSN.

-3. Ensure Consistency: The final list of changes (records) is sorted by LSN to ensure chronological consistency.
+- Ensure Consistency: The final list of change records is sorted by LSN to ensure chronological consistency.

-4. Origin Check: As detailed in Section 12.1.4, origin information is embedded within the COMMIT or ABORT records in the WAL.
-If this information is present, the ReorderBuffer includes it in the replication message; otherwise, it is omitted.
+- Origin Check: As detailed in Section 12.1.4, origin information resides within COMMIT or ABORT records.
+If present, the ReorderBuffer includes this information in the replication message; otherwise, it is omitted.

-5. Pass to Plugin: The changes are iterated through and passed sequentially to the output plugin (e.g., pgoutput).
+- Pass to Plugin: Changes are iterated and passed sequentially to the output plugin (e.g., pgoutput).

 If a transaction is ABORTED, the ReorderBuffer immediately discards the corresponding ReorderBufferTXN and all associated changes without passing them to the plugin.